blaenk/blaenk.github.io/provider/notes/java.markdown

 * toc

+# JVM

+Java is an interpreted language.
+Java code is compiled to highly optimized bytecode which is run by the JVM.
+HotSpot provides a Just-in-Time (JIT) compiler for Java bytecode.
+However, this doesn't mean that the entire Java program is compiled into executable code, which would be too complicated since it requires many run-time checks that can only be performed at run-time.
+Instead, the JIT compiler compiles parts of the program as it sees fit.

+*[JIT]: Just-in-Time

 # Primitives

 Java doesn't support unsigned integers.
 The `double` floating-point type is more commonly used than `float` because all of the standard library's math functions use doubles.
 The `char` can hold unsigned 16-bit values and uses UTF-16.